wacoo/clinic-database/README.md

-**Vet Clinic Database** is a PostgreSQL database designed to store information about animals in a veterinary clinic.
-It includes essential details such as animal names, dates of birth, weights, species, and records escape attempts.
-This database serves as a comprehensive repository for managing and tracking various aspects of animals' health and behavior within a veterinary clinic setting.
-With its structured data storage capabilities, the Vet Clinic Database enables efficient management and retrieval of animal information for effective veterinary care and administration.
+**Clinic Database** is a PostgreSQL database designed to store information about patients.
+It includes essential details such as medial histories and treatments.
+This database serves as a comprehensive repository for managing and tracking various aspects of patients' health within clinic.
+With its structured data storage capabilities, the Clinic Database enables efficient management and retrieval of animal information for effective patient care and administration.

 ## 🛠 Built With <a name="built-with"></a>